Cynet vs ThreatLocker Protect comparison

 Find out what your peers are saying about Cynet vs. ThreatLocker Protect and other solutions.
 Updated: May 2024.

-Cynet is ranked 5th in Ransomware Protection with 35 reviews while ThreatLocker Protect is ranked 6th in Ransomware Protection with 13 reviews.
+Cynet is ranked 17th in Endpoint Protection Platform (EPP) with 35 reviews while ThreatLocker Protect is ranked 26th in Endpoint Protection Platform (EPP) with 13 reviews.
 Cynet is rated 8.8, while ThreatLocker Protect is rated 9.2.
 The top reviewer of Cynet writes "Provides memory protection, device control, and vulnerability management".
 On the other hand, the top reviewer of ThreatLocker Protect writes "Integration is simple, deployment is straightforward, and extensive well-written documentation is available online".
 Cynet is most compared with CrowdStrike Falcon, SentinelOne Singularity Complete, ESET Endpoint Protection Platform, Microsoft Defender for Endpoint and Check Point Harmony Endpoint, whereas ThreatLocker Protect is most compared with SentinelOne Singularity Complete, Microsoft Defender for Endpoint, CrowdStrike Falcon, Huntress and GravityZone Business Security.
 See our Cynet vs. ThreatLocker Protect report.

-See our list of best Ransomware Protection vendors, best Endpoint Protection Platform (EPP) vendors, and best Endpoint Detection and Response (EDR) vendors.
+See our list of best Endpoint Protection Platform (EPP) vendors, best Ransomware Protection vendors, and best Endpoint Detection and Response (EDR) vendors.